Want CNET to notify you of price drops and the latest stories?

 Philadelphia Phillies NBC Sports PhiladelphiaYesNoYesYesNo

-Pittsburgh Pirates AT&T SportsNet PittsburghYesYesNoNoNo
+Pittsburgh Pirates SportsNet PittsburghYesYesNoNoNo

 San Francisco Giants NBC Sports Bay AreaYesYesYesYesNo